-NHS Continuing Healthcare Assessment Process
+NHS CHC Assessment Process

 The NHS Continuing Healthcare assessment process is used to determine whether a person’s care needs should be funded by the NHS.